nooballiance/Zookeeper/README.md

 Install peewee, playhouse.sqlcipher_ext and other modules.

-NO GUI (as of now), runs on terminal as '''python2 pm.py'''
+NO GUI, runs on terminal as '''python2 pm.py'''

 No plans to export on Python3 (as of now).